ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarWaveformSearchTrackPulseDefinition.rst

 IRadarWaveformSearchTrackPulseDefinition
 ========================================

-.. py:class:: IRadarWaveformSearchTrackPulseDefinition
+.. py:class:: ansys.stk.core.stkobjects.IRadarWaveformSearchTrackPulseDefinition

    object

    Provide access to the properties and methods defining the pulse definition for a search track waveform.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarWaveformSearchTrackPulseDefinition

 Overview
 --------